alenhuang1/points-intern/README.md

 ### Prerequisites

-# Install Python:

-# Download and install Python from the official website: python.org.
+Download and install Python from the official website: python.org.
-# Install the latest version of Python.
+Install the latest version of Python.

 ### Installation